careloop-labs/firmware/README.md

 - Probe presence repeatedly, not once.
 The existing checks probe 64 times because a single probe passes a board with an intermittent sensor.

+### Debugging

+Source-level debugging over SWD with Zephyr thread awareness: start `./scripts/debug.sh` and attach on port 2331.
+Full walkthrough, for both the command line and VS Code, in [docs/debugging.md](docs/debugging.md).

 ### Troubleshooting

 Only one process may hold the J-Link.
-Most odd failures are a stale one, so try `pkill -9 -f -i jlink` first.
+Most odd failures are a stale one, so try `pkill -9 -f rtt_console.py; pkill -9 -f -i jlink` first.
+Both patterns are needed - `rtt_console.py` holds the probe but its command line contains no "jlink", so the second command alone never matches it.

 | Symptom | Fix |
 | --- | --- |